Icinga/get-started-docs/doc/12-director.md

 * **Check command**: Defines how to check the availability of a host.
 We use the `hostalive` check command which is the default for Icinga.
 * **Check interval**: Defines the interval in which the check is executed
 * **Retry interval**: Defines the interval in which to retry the check before marking it as a “hard state”
-* **Execute active checks**: Actively execute the checks and don’t wait for check results provided by third party tools or scripts
+* **Execute active checks**: Actively execute the checks and don't wait for check results provided by third party tools or scripts
 * **Accept passive checks**: Ignore check results provided by third party tools or scripts, only the checks executed directly by Icinga 2 are relevant
 * **Send notifications**: Enable notifications for hosts using this template

 Finally adding your first Host via Icinga Director is the easiest part, once all requirements are met and a template is available.
 There are some parameters that you have to fill in such as a host name, address and of course which host template to use.

 Once the host template and host are created you are ready for your first deployment!
-You’ll see the changes you made in the Activity Log.
-That’s where you can track all changes made in detail.
+You'll see the changes you made in the Activity Log.
+That's where you can track all changes made in detail.
 Not only those made by you, but also changes made by your team are visible here.

 Hitting the “Deploy” button will send your changes to Icinga 2 and they will become available in the host overview.
 Icinga will start executing the checks in the defined interval and display the results in your web interface.